FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 - Loss of appetite

-So make sure that wherever you bring your pet that precautions have been taken by both you and those in the area to ensure every animal’s health.
-Also be aware, as previously mentioned, that dogs that have recovered from distemper can shed the virus up to two to three months afterward.
-Just because a dog is well does not mean that your dog or puppy’s in the clear and will not contract the virus from a recovered dog.
-Ask questions no matter where you go about the state of a facility and how their workers help prevent the spread of diseases.
-It’ll leave you with the ease of mind of knowing that your dog will be safe from distemper.
+As previously mentioned, that dogs that have recovered from distemper can shed the virus up to two to three months afterward.
+Just because a dog is well does not mean that your dog or puppy is in the clear and will not contract the virus from a recovered dog.
+Ask questions no matter where you go about the state of a facility and how their workers help prevent the spread of infectious diseases.
+It will leave you with the ease of mind of knowing that your dog will be safe from distemper.

 So make sure you wipe things down with mild soap and water when necessary.

-Luckily, the distemper virus can’t survive outside of a living host’s body longer than a few minutes, says Mar Vista.
+Luckily, the distemper virus can’t survive outside of a living host’s body longer than a few minutes.
 This means that the virus becomes deactivated quickly.
 Still, it’s important to take precautions when necessary.
 Stay vigilant and aware of any strange wildlife activity in your neighborhood.
 “If you see a raccoon lying on a sidewalk in the middle of the day, call [animal services] – and keep your dog on a tight leash,” wrote Raveena Aulakh for The Toronto Star during the recent outbreak in Toronta, Canada.
 Pet parents should heed that advice wherever they may be.
-If normally nocturnal animals are found in the daytime incapacitated or deceased, animal services should be called immediately.
-Preventive measure are the best way to keep your puppy or dog safe from distemper.
+Preventive measures are the best way to keep your puppy or dog safe from distemper.